-To provide organizational and operational structure for ACLP standing committees and task forces not otherwise provided in the By-Laws (Archives, Certifying, Conference planning, Executive, and Nominating Committees), and to provide effective means whereby members can actively participate in specific areas of organizational growth and decision making.
+To provide organizational and operational structure for ACLP standing committees and task forces not otherwise provided in the By-Laws, and to provide effective means whereby members can actively participate in specific areas of organizational growth and decision making.

 To assure consistent messages are delivered on behalf of the ACLP Board of Directors, all communication from the ACLP President to committee Chairs and Chair elect should be inclusive of the identified Board Liaison.

 Participation in foundational ACLP-offered anti-racism/diversity, equity and inclusion training is required for all ACLP volunteers.
 ACLP will cover costs associated with this ACLP offering.